A Markov Chain Algorithm for Compression in Self-Organizing Particle Systems

 \subsection{Compression of Particle Systems}

-Our objective is to find a solution to the particle compression problem.
+Our objective is to solve the compression problem.
 There are many ways to formalize what it means for a particle system to be {\it compressed}.
 For example, one could try to minimize the diameter of the system, maximize the number of edges, or maximize the number of triangles.
-We choose to define compression in terms of minimizing the {\it perimeter}.
-We prove for connected configurations with no holes, minimizing perimeter, maximizing the number of edges, and maximizing the number of triangles are all equivalent and are stronger notions of compression than minimizing the diameter.
+We choose to define compression in terms of minimizing the perimeter.
+Here, we prove that for connected configurations with no holes (the states we eventually reach), minimizing perimeter, maximizing the number of edges, and maximizing the number of triangles are all equivalent and are stronger notions of compression than minimizing the diameter.